-Destination ARTS! and Destination INNOVATION Performances, Activities, and Events for September 3 to September 6, 2015
+Destination ARTS!
+Performances, Activities, and Events for October 7 to October 11, 2015

-Destination ARTS! activities continue in Waynesboro, PA with art exhibits, special events, and live music scheduled at Gallery 50, Gallery 20 East, 42 West ARTS Co-Op, the Ceramic Arts Center of Waynesboro, the Contemporary School of the Arts & Gallery , and outside in Waynesboro’s Center Square.
+Destination ARTS! activities continue in Waynesboro, PA with art exhibits, special events, and live music scheduled at Gallery 50, 42 West ARTS Co-Op, the Ceramic Arts Center of Waynesboro, the Contemporary School of the Arts & Gallery, and outside on Waynesboro’s Center Square.
+(Gallery 20 East will be closed for this one weekend and will reopen October 16 to 18 with a special Science Fair Project exhibit.)
 All performances and events are free unless otherwise indicated.

-Scott and Laurie Matlock (vocals, fiddle, and guitar) will bring their close harmonies and expert instrumental techniques to Center Square from 2:00 to 4:00 pm.
-In addition to their work as a duo, Scott and Laurie are well known throughout the area for their work with Soleil.
-Scott also performs with the popular bluegrass group Mountain Ride.
+Scott and Laurie Matlock will be performing at Gallery 50 from 5:30 PM to 8:00 PM.
+In addition to their work as a duo, Scott (vocals and fiddle) and Laurie (vocals and guitar) are well known throughout the area for their work with Soleil.
+Scott also performs with the popular bluegrass group Mountain Ride

 In addition to more than 800 pieces of art from some of the finest artists in the Mid-Atlantic states, Gallery 50 is currently featuring artists Katrina Hoopes and Donna Mitchell in a show called “2 Women, 2 Points of View”.
 Katrina Hoopes, an impressionist oil painter, uses bold strokes in both large and small formats.
 Donna Mitchell, a traditional realist, works in pastel using brilliant colors and interesting subjects in her compositions.